JasonLocklin/Dissertation/VWM/Introduction.md

 might expect these deficits to improve as a result of improvement in attention deficits, and this does not appear to be the case [@Striemer2010tpd; @Striemer2010dpm; @Ferber2003; @Sarri2006].
-In the second case, of disrupted access to attention by working memory networks that would then prevent patients from utilizing spatial attention as a rehearsal mechanism.
+In the second case, disrupted access to attention by working memory networks prevents patients from utilizing spatial attention as a rehearsal mechanism.
 This could be due to a compromise of the dorsal and ventral stream connectivity, arising from the neglect-inducing